Apply for research approval

 Research Within the Organ Donation and Transplantation Directorate

 Research and Development remains an integral part of the activities of ODT and is in line with NHSBT's strategy for research and development.

 This site is designed to assist the prospective researcher seeking support for their study proposal through the ODT research approval process.
-It will provide detail on those studies currently supported by ODT and the direction the current NHSBT R&D strategy is driving research internally.
+It will provide detail on those studies currently supported by ODT and the direction in which the current NHSBT Research and Development (R&D) strategy is driving research internally.

 The ODT Research Handbook: How to obtain support

 The ODT Research Handbook provides prospective applicants with guidelines on how to obtain support for their research studies.

 The handbook is provided for prospective applicants wishing to obtain access to organ donors and/or 'relevant material' from donors for research purposes.
 This document contains details of the various approvals, documents, and stakeholder engagement required to gain approval from NHSBT ODT, via the Research, Innovation and Novel Technologies Advisory Group (RINTAG), and where appropriate ODT Senior Management Team (SMT).

 This document outlines the NHSBT ODT approval process to obtain support for research studies.